Alfa Romeo 8-cylinder F1 engine: 890T

 The Alfa Romeo 890T (1988: Osella 890T) was a turbocharged racing engine used in the Formula One World Championship from 1983 to 1988 by Alfa Romeo's works team, as well as by Osella.
 The designation "890T" follows the nomenclature used by Alfa Romeo since the 1960s and reflects two of the key design features of the engine: the number of cylinders (8) and the bank angle (90 degrees).
 The 890T was the only turbo-era Formula 1 engine to have eight cylinders.
-He was considered heavy, complex, and consumption-intensive.
-[1] From 1983 to 1984Alfa and Osella achieved a total of 33 championship points with the 890T; in the remaining years, the engine was unsuccessful.
+It was considered heavy, complex and thirsty.
+From 1983 to 1984, Alfa and Osella achieved a total of 33 championship points with the 890T; in the remaining years the engine was unsuccessful.

 The Italian state-owned company Alfa Romeo had been an engine supplier in Formula 1 since 1971.
-In 1971 and 1972 Alfa Romeo supplied the McLaren and March works teams with 3.0-litre eight-cylinder engines derived from sports car engines.
+In 1971 and 1972 Alfa Romeo supplied the McLaren and March works teams with 3.0-litre V8 engines derived from sports car engines.
 They were only used for individual races.
-From 1976 Alfa Romeo's Autodelta motorsport department designed naturally aspirated engines with a bank angle of 180 degrees ("boxer engines") or 60 degrees, which were initially used by Brabham and from 1979 also by their own works team in Formula 1.
+From 1976 Alfa Romeo's Autodelta motorsport department designed naturally aspirated engines with a bank angle of 180 degrees ("boxer engines") or 60 degrees, which were initially used by Brabham, and from 1979 also by their own works team in Formula 1.

 In 1977, Renault introduced turbocharged engines in Formula 1 for the first time.
 After initial reliability problems, the superiority of turbocharged engines over conventional naturally aspirated engines became apparent in 1979.
 With this in mind, BMW began developing its own turbocharged engines as early as 1978 and Ferrari a year later; Porsche and Honda followed suit in 1980 and 1981 respectively.

 At the end of 1979, Alfa Romeo decided to also construct a turbo engine for Formula 1.
 Development was again at Autodelta in Milan; executive designers were the Autodelta boss Carlo Chiti and three of his employees.
 After eight months of development, Autodelta unveiled the turbo engine prototype to the public at the Italian Grand Prix.
 The presentation coincided with the first training session of Ferrari's first turbocharged 126C car.